The Bankrate promise

 There are two main types of land leases:

 With a subordinated land lease, the landowner is at risk if the tenant defaults on the loan for their property.
-If the bank has to foreclose on the property, for example, it could have the right to take the land, too.
+If the bank has to foreclose on the property, for example, it could have the right to take the land, too (in other words, the land is subordinated to the mortgage, so the lender has first claim to the property).
 An unsubordinated land lease, on the other hand, keeps the land and property separate, so in the event the tenant defaults, no one else can make a claim to the land.

 “Most landowners today should not agree to subordinate except under the most compelling circumstances,” according to the American Bar Association.